 Studded tires are allowed, but they must be approved (homologated), on public roads covered with snow, ice or black ice.

-Exception: In the Aoasta-Valley winter tires are mandatory from 15th October to 15th April.
-Further information here.
+- In the Aoasta-Valley winter tires are mandatory from 15th October to 15th April.

 In Belgium, winter tires are not mandatory.
 However, under wintry conditions they are recommended.
-A minimum profile depth of 4 mm is recommended.
+A minimum profile depth of 1,6 mm is mandatory, but a profile depth of 4 mm is recommended.

-The use of snow chains is only allowed if the road surface is not damaged.
+The use of snow chains is only allowed if they don’t damage the road surface is not damaged.
 The road must therefore be covered with snow or ice.

 Winter tires are not mandatory.
 However, it is recommended to be equipped with winter tires during the winter period.